-Thomas Balmer is the Chief Justice of the Oregon Supreme Court.
-He was elected by his colleagues as Oregon’s 43rd Chief Justice and began service on May 1, 2012.
+Thomas Balmer is a Justice of the Oregon Supreme Court.
+He served as Chief Justice from 2012 to 2018.
 He was first appointed to the Supreme Court by Governor John Kitzhaber in 2001; he was elected in 2002 and re-elected in 2008 and 2014.
-Chief Justice Balmer practiced with the Portland law firm of Ater Wynne LLP and its predecessor firm, Lindsay, Hart, Neil & Weigler from 1982-93 and 1997-2001, and also served as Managing Partner.
+Justice Balmer practiced with the Portland law firm of Ater Wynne LLP and its predecessor firm, Lindsay, Hart, Neil & Weigler from 1982-93 and 1997-2001, and also served as Managing Partner.
 He was Deputy Attorney General of Oregon (1993-97) under Attorney General Theodore R. Kulongoski.
 Earlier in his career, he was an associate with Wald, Harkrader & Ross (Washington, D.C.)
 (1980-82), a Trial Attorney with the Antitrust Division of the U.S. Department of Justice (1979-80), and an associate with the Boston firm of Choate, Hall & Stewart (1977-79).
-Chief Justice Balmer received his J.D. from the University of Chicago Law School in 1977 and his A.B. from Oberlin College in 1974.
-He has been as an Adjunct Professor of Law at Northwestern School of Law of Lewis & Clark College and an Adjunct Professor of Political Science at Lewis & Clark College.
-He is the author of numerous articles, book reviews, book chapters and op-ed columns on antitrust, constitutional law and other topics.
+As a lawyer, Justice Balmer handled antitrust and business cases and other civil disputes; advised government agencies and private sector clients on trade reguation and antitrust; and briefed and argued appeals in the Oregon and federal courts, including arguing before the United States Supreme Court.